PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 Finally, submit the job:

 ```
+# edit job.slurm to include your email address
 $ sbatch job.slurm
 ```

-You should find that the code runs in about 64 seconds on a V100 GPU using 1 CPU-core:
+You should find that the code runs in about 1 minute on a V100 GPU using 1 CPU-core:

 ```
 $ seff 1268057